When doing web development, you can never ignore security. Your code is open to attack by anyone, good or bad.

 In your database, translate session token → user.

-All frameworks will do this for you.
+All frameworks will do this for you: let them.

 Problem 2: session hijacking where an attacker finds the session token and can use it.
 Could be snooped on the network; in